Learning Outcomes for General Education, GLOBE Connected World

 Students will

-• describe the historical and contemporary factors that shape the development of individual and group identity involving race, class, and gender;
+• Describe the historical and contemporary factors that shape the development of individual and group identity involving race, class, and gender in the United States (may also address other global contexts);

 • Analyze the role that complex networks of social structures and systems play in the creation of and perpetuation of power, privilege, oppression, and opportunity;